awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-## Granting permissions for using the CloudTrail console<a name="security_iam_id-based-policy-examples-console"></a>
+## Using the CloudTrail console<a name="security_iam_id-based-policy-examples-console"></a>

+To access the AWS CloudTrail console, you must have a minimum set of permissions\.
+These permissions must allow you to list and view details about the CloudTrail resources in your AWS account\.
+If you create an identity\-based policy that is more restrictive than the minimum required permissions, the console won't function as intended for entities \(users or roles\) with that policy\.

+You don't need to allow minimum console permissions for users that are making calls only to the AWS CLI or the AWS API\.
+Instead, allow access to only the actions that match the API operation that you're trying to perform\.

 ### Granting permissions for CloudTrail administration<a name="grant-permissions-for-cloudtrail-administration"></a>

-To allow users to administer a CloudTrail trail, you must grant explicit permissions to IAM users to perform the actions associated with CloudTrail tasks\.
-For most scenarios, you can do this using an AWS managed policy that contains predefined permissions\.
+To allow IAM roles or users to administer a CloudTrail resource, such as a trail, event data store, or channel, you must grant explicit permissions to perform the actions associated with CloudTrail tasks\.
+In most situations, you can use an AWS managed policy that contains predefined permissions\.

 **Note**
-The permissions you grant to users to perform CloudTrail administration tasks are not the same as the permissions that CloudTrail itself requires in order to deliver log files to Amazon S3 buckets or send notifications to Amazon SNS topics\.
+The permissions you grant to users to perform CloudTrail administration tasks aren't the same those that CloudTrail requires to deliver log files to Amazon S3 buckets or send notifications to Amazon SNS topics\.
 For more information about those permissions, see [Amazon S3 bucket policy for CloudTrail](create-s3-bucket-policy-for-cloudtrail.md)\.
-If you configure integration with Amazon CloudWatch Logs, CloudTrail also requires a role that it can assume to deliver events to an Amazon CloudWatch Logs log group\.
-This will require additional permissions to create the role, as well as the role itself\.
+If you configure integration with Amazon CloudWatch Logs, CloudTrail also requires a role it assumes to deliver events to an Amazon CloudWatch Logs log group\.
+This requires additional permissions to create the role\.
+You must also create the role CloudTrail uses\.
 For more information, see [Granting permission to view and configure Amazon CloudWatch Logs information on the CloudTrail console](#grant-cloudwatch-permissions-for-cloudtrail-users) and [Sending events to CloudWatch Logs](send-cloudtrail-events-to-cloudwatch-logs.md)\.

-A typical approach is to create an IAM group that has the appropriate permissions and then add individual IAM users to that group\.
-For example, you might create an IAM group for users who should have full access to CloudTrail actions, and a separate group for users who should be able to view trail information but not create or change trails\.

-**To create an IAM group and users for CloudTrail access**

-1. Open the IAM console at [https://console\.aws\.amazon\.com/iam](https://console.aws.amazon.com/iam)\.

-1. From the dashboard, choose **Groups** in the navigation pane, and then choose **Create New Group**\.

-1. Type a name, and then choose **Next Step**\.

-1. On the **Attach Policy** page, find and select one of the following policies for CloudTrail:
+You must give users permissions to interact with CloudTrail\.
+For users who need full access to CloudTrail, use the `AWSCloudTrail_FullAccess` managed policy\.
 +  **AWSCloudTrail\_FullAccess**\.
-This policy gives users in the group full access to CloudTrail actions\.
-These users have permissions to manage \(but not delete\) the Amazon S3 bucket, the log group for CloudWatch Logs, and an Amazon SNS topic for a trail\.
+This policy provides full access to CloudTrail actions on CloudTrail resources, such as trails and event data stores\.
+This policy provides permissions to manage, but not delete, the Amazon S3 bucket, the log group for CloudWatch Logs, and an Amazon SNS topic for a trail\.
 **Note**
-The **AWSCloudTrail\_FullAccess** policy is not intended to be shared broadly across your AWS account\.
-Users with this role have the ability to disable or reconfigure the most sensitive and important auditing functions in their AWS accounts\.
-For this reason, this policy should be applied only to account administrators, and use of this policy should be closely controlled and monitored\.
+The **AWSCloudTrail\_FullAccess** policy isn't intended to be shared broadly across your AWS account\.
+Users with this role can turn off or reconfigure the most sensitive and important auditing functions in their AWS accounts\.
+For this reason, you must only apply this policy to account administrators\.
+You must closely control and monitor use of this policy\.
 +  **AWSCloudTrail\_ReadOnlyAccess**\.
-This policy lets users in the group view the CloudTrail console, including recent events and event history\.
-These users can also view existing trails\.
-Users can download a file of event history, but they cannot create or update trails\.
+This policy grants permissions to view the CloudTrail console, including recent events and event history\.
+This policy also allows you to view existing trails and event data stores\.
+Roles and users with this policy can download a file of event history, but they can't create or update trails or event data stores\.
-**Note**
-You can also create a custom policy that grants permissions to individual actions\.
-For more information, see [Granting custom permissions for CloudTrail users](#grant-custom-permissions-for-cloudtrail-users)\.

-1. Choose **Next step**\.

-1. Review the information for the group you are about to create\.
-**Note**
-You can edit the group name, but you will need to choose the policy again\.

-1. Choose **Create group**\.
-The group that you created appears in the list of groups\.

-1. Choose the group name that you created, choose **Group actions**, and then choose **Add users to group**\.

-1. On the **Add users to group** page, choose the existing IAM users, and then choose **Add users**\.
-If you don't already have IAM users, choose **Create new users**, enter user names, and then choose **Create**\.

-1. If you created new users, choose **Users** in the navigation pane and complete the following for each user:

-   1. Choose the user\.

-   1. If the user will use the console to manage CloudTrail, in the **Security credentials** tab, choose **Manage password**, and then create a password for the user\.

-   1. If the user will use the CLI or API to manage CloudTrail, and if you didn't already create access keys, in the **Security credentials** tab, choose **Manage access keys** and then create access keys\.
-Store the keys in a secure location\.

-   1. Give each user their credentials \(access keys or password\)\.
+To provide access, add permissions to your users, groups, or roles:
++ Users and groups in AWS IAM Identity Center \(successor to AWS Single Sign\-On\):

+  Create a permission set\.
+Follow the instructions in [Create a permission set](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtocreatepermissionset.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.
++ Users managed in IAM through an identity provider:

+  Create a role for identity federation\.
+Follow the instructions in [Creating a role for a third\-party identity provider \(federation\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp.html) in the *IAM User Guide*\.
++ IAM users:
+  + Create a role that your user can assume\.
+Follow the instructions in [Creating a role for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.
+  + \(Not recommended\) Attach a policy directly to a user or add a user to a user group\.
+Follow the instructions in [Adding permissions to a user \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*\.

 #### Additional resources<a name="cloudtrail-notifications-more-info-3"></a>

-To learn more about creating IAM users, groups, policies, and permissions, see [Creating an Admins Group Using the Console](https://docs.aws.amazon.com/IAM/latest/UserGuide/GSGHowToCreateAdminsGroup.html) and [Permissions and Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/PermissionsAndPolicies.html) in the *IAM User Guide*\.
+To learn more about using IAM to give identities, such as users and roles, access to resources in your account, see [Getting set up with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-set-up.html) and [Access management for AWS resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

 You don't need to allow minimum console permissions for users that are making calls only to the AWS CLI or the AWS API\.
 Instead, allow access to only the actions that match the API operation that you're trying to perform\.